Oral azithromycin use during childbirth to prevent severe maternal infection among Nigerian women giving birth vaginally

 For the implementation study,

-Intervention group: Implementation strategies will be generated through Plan, Do, Study, Act (PDSA) cycles by the healthcare personnel (bottom-up approaches).
+Intervention group: Deployment of Plan, Do, Study, Act (PDSA) cycles by the healthcare personnel to generate context-specific implementation strategies (bottom-up approaches).

-Control group: One-off training workshops and distribution of guidelines for administering azithromycin (top-down approach).
+Control group: The usual strategy of one-off training workshops and distribution of guidelines for administering azithromycin (top-down approach).

 What are the possible benefits and risks of participating?